Optimal transport for vector Gaussian mixture models: Approach 0: Direct vectorial generalization of GMM

 Thus transport is allowed between two Gaussians only when they are in the same channel or they located in adjacent channels.

 Accordingly, we can define a ``distance:''

-This ``distance'' is a pseudo-metric, which is to say, $d_{V_0}(\cdot,\cdot)$ satisfies all the other metric conditions, but may be zero for two distinct distributions.
+This ``distance'' is a pseudo-metric, which is to say, $d_{V_0}(\cdot,\cdot)$ satisfies all the other metric conditions, but may be zero for two different distributions.
 Indeed, $d_{V_0}(\cdot,\cdot)$ is zero if one vector GMM is a permutation of channels of the other GMM.
+One may prove that $d_{V_0}(\cdot,\cdot)\geq 0$ and satisfies triangle inequality.
+We do not include the proofs because of the limitations described below.